The Top Wine Judging Panels

 The South African National Wine Show Association’s major competition culminates with the Veritas Awards in October every year.
 The aim: to recognise wines of exceptional quality, providing connoisseurs with an authoritative guideline.
 Double gold, gold, silver and bronze medals awarded, followed by public tastings around the country to showcase the top performers.
 For more info click here.

-The various reports and awards on Winemag.co.za are pitched as category analyses and involve wines assembled on the basis of local and international competition laureates as well as editor Christian Eedes’ own opinion regarding the country’s best wines.
-The tasting panels score according to a 100-point system.
+The various reports and awards on Winemag.co.za are pitched as category analyses and involve wines generally assembled on the basis of competition entries, sometimes on the basis of local and competition laureates, track records and editor Christian Eedes’ opinion regarding the country’s best wines.
 For more info click here.